rhearty1/rhearty1.github.io/nature.md

 ![](/assets/nature.jpg)

-I use iNaturalist to document the biota I've seen (particularly insects).
-I first used my iPhone with a basic 10x loupe to magnify my photos, but that became unwieldy, so in July 2020 I upgraded to a used Canon PowerShot SX40 HS with a Raynox 250 macro lens and a diffused flash on the hot shoe.
+I use iNaturalist to document the plants and animals I've seen.
+I first used my iPhone with a 10x loupe to magnify my photos, but that became unwieldy.
+In July 2020, I bought a used Canon PowerShot SX40 HS, a Raynox 250 macro lens, and a diffused flash for the hot shoe.
 Thanks to [treegrow](https://www.inaturalist.org/people/treegrow) for giving me the idea for this setup.

 <style type="text/css" media="screen">
 .inat-widget { font-family: Georgia, serif; padding: 10px; line-height: 1;}